Reviews

 Best ForCasual hobbyists, learning CO2Regular hobbyists, longer jobsSmall businesses, long material cuts

 The passthrough slot on the Pro is worth understanding carefully.
 It doesn’t expand the width of your cut area — it’s still 279mm wide.
 What it does is let you feed a long board or acrylic sheet through the machine in stages, giving you theoretically unlimited length.
 That’s enormously useful for cutting full-length signs, long shelf pieces, or continuous acrylic strips.
 Without it (Basic and Plus), you’re hard-limited to 495mm in any direction.
+For buyers considering the Glowforge Aura as an entry-level CO2 option before the Pro investment, our Glowforge Aura review covers the 6W diode alternative in Glowforge’s lineup.

 Glowforge Pro Full Specs